Come and join us August 21nd, 22rd and 23th for the

 Follow the paths through the woods and visit with the craft people and demonstrators on your way to the hand constructed longhouse, but watch out for the Civil War reenactors roaming the woods.

 At the rear stage tucked into the trees, you can relax while listen to storytelling or acoustic music, watching the children play games, sit with friends and enjoy the forest.

-Children at the festival will enjoy the games and some hands on craft projects that they can make and take home.
+Saturday children at the festival will enjoy the games and some hands on craft projects that they can make and take home.